bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-09-25-newsletter.md

 addresses for taproot, describes proposed changes to script resource limits in tapscript, and mentions a discussion about watchtower storage costs.
-Also included are a selection of popular questions and answers from the Bitcoin StackExchange and a short list of notable changes to popular Bitcoin infrastructure projects.
+Also included are a selection of popular questions and answers from the Bitcoin Stack Exchange and a short list of notable changes to popular Bitcoin infrastructure projects.

 {% comment %}<!-- include references.md below the fold but above any Jekyll/Liquid variables-->{% endcomment %}